quickwit-oss/quickwit/docs/reference/aggregation.md

 ### Count

-A single-value metric aggregation that computesthat counts the number of values that are extracted from the aggregated documents.
+A single-value metric aggregation that counts the number of values that are extracted from the aggregated documents.
 Supported field types are `u64`, `f64`, `i64`, and `datetime`.

 **Request**